Coronavirus: Household recycling centres and banks - frequently asked questions

 Journeys to an HRC must only be undertaken if your waste or recycling cannot be stored at home safely or disposed of safely by other means.

 By this we mean the waste cannot be stored without causing risk of injury, health or harm.
-No other reason for the journey would be considered a legitimate purpose.
-If you can temporarily store your waste or recycling in a way that does not pose a risk to yours or others safety or human health, then you must continue to do so.
+If you can temporarily store your waste or recycling in a way that does not pose a risk to yours or others safety or human health, then you should continue to do so.

 Although all usual waste and material types can be dropped off, please bring a maximum of 2 waste types per visit (e.g. garden waste and black bag waste).